Direct competition results from strong competiton for limited resource: Introduction

-This paper aims the reduction of a mechanistic model of species-resource dynamics to more conceptual model of direct species competition.
+This paper aims the reduction of a mechanistic model of species-resource dynamics to a more conceptual model of direct species competition.
 In Section \ref{sec:model}, we describe our chemostat model of species-resource dynamics and a brief summary of our reduction result.
 Section \ref{sec:ddc} is devoted to a rigorous description of this result and the proof.
 In section \ref{mutations}, we extend our result to include a system with mutation.
 In section \ref{sec:lyapunov}, we study the Lyapunov functional property which is useful for evolutionary stability analysis.
 In section \ref{sec:numerics}, we show some numerical examples to study how the reduced dynamics approximates the original dynamics.
+In section \ref{sec:macarthur}, we show that the classic result on a model of discrete number of species \cite{macarthur} was not fully mathematical and discuss how our framework can be used to solve this problem.